Jacksonville: Where Florida begins! OK, maybe not technically, but that’s the city’s official marketing slogan and who are we to nitpick?

 If you’re looking for a little more culture, Avondale, Riverside and San Marco are three neighborhoods to check out.
 All three offer a nice mix of standalone restaurants, shops and pubs, with San Marco standing out as the prettiest and priciest of the trio.

-You may be able to find the cheapest apartments on the north and west sides of Jacksonville, but that benefit comes with a cost: crime.
-The northwest section of Jacksonville is a pretty dangerous place, and you’re advised to steer clear of that side of town.
-Arlington is a better option if you’re going to live in the northern part of the city.
+You may be able to find the most inexpensive apartments on the north and west sides of Jacksonville.
+Arlington is the best option if you’re going to live in the northern part of the city.

 Jacksonville’s Identity: Jacksonville’s two main nicknames say a lot about its identity.
 You’ll often hear it referred to as the “River City” because the historic St. Johns River runs right through the center of town (hope you like bridges!).
 TV news anchors with lopsided makeup-to-personality ratios will often refer to the whole region as “The First Coast”, a nod to Jacksonville’s roots (St. Augustine, the oldest city in the U.S., is 30-minutes south of Jax) and it’s placement on I-95.
 When most non-Floridians think of Florida, they think of Orlando’s theme parks or Miami’s star-studded beaches, but Jacksonville’s history is much more aligned with the South than the tourism-driven attractions of its Florida neighbors.
-That can be good (shrimp and grits, southern charm) and bad (a checkered past when it comes to racial equality and lingering signs of good ole boyism).
+That can be good (shrimp and grits, southern charm) and bad.

 Bring a Car: There are no significant public transportation options to speak of, so a vehicle will be necessary.
 The traffic can be rough heading towards downtown in the morning and going towards the beaches in the afternoon.
 A good rule of thumb for driving in Jacksonville is figure just about everything will take a half-hour’s drive.
 Meanwhile, if you’re looking for Mickey and his gang of merrymakers, Disney World is 2.5 hrs away.